wangshusen/CS583-2019F/webpage/index.md

 - Reading a few chapters of the textbook, *"Deep learning with Python"*, and running the sample code.

+- Reading a few chapters of the book, *"Introduction to Applied Linear Algebra"*.

 - Doing Homework 0: [[click here](https://github.com/wangshusen/CS583A-2019Spring/blob/master/homework/HM0/HM.pdf)].